muralikarumuru/beautiful-jekyll/_posts/2020-09-03-adf-managed-identity.md

 categories: azure
 ---

-Securing credentials for the azure resources is one the most common challenges.
+Securing credentials for the azure resources is a common challenge.
 Moving away from passwords is the preferred way of securing azure resources.
 Authenticating azure resources with credentials can be eliminated by using managed identities.

 In this article, I would like to show you implementing a password-less authentication to azure sql database from azure data factory using the managed identity.

-An identity for azure data factory is automatically created in azure active directory when the data factory resource is provisioned via azure portal or powershell. if you are provisioning data factory via azure resource manager template (ARM) then you must add identity type in the ARM template as shown below.  `"identity": {
+An identity for azure data factory is automatically created in azure active directory when the data factory resource is provisioned via azure portal or powershell. if you are provisioning data factory via azure resource manager template (ARM) then you must add identity type in the ARM template as shown below.
+`"identity": {
         "type": "SystemAssigned"
     }`